 In Qt, the “event system” consists of methods that handles an event, which

 can be overloaded in subclasses to handle an event differently.
 In

-flexx.event, handlers can similarly be re-implemented in subclasses,
+flexx.event, actions and reactions can similarly be re-implemented in

 super() if needed.